surifirstpin/biplus_documentation/docs/Visualization.md

 - **Label** Specify label text.

-- **Padding** specifies spacing at the top,bottom,left and right side of the charts.
+- **Padding** specifies spacing at the top,bottom,left and right side of the charts and Axis. it accepts the number range in between 0 to 100.

 - **Tooltips** if the underlying field defines a description for a field, that description is displayed on moving the hover over the column.
 -